Birmingham Baths Committee: Kent Street Baths

 Kent Street Baths, while an empty building under the name of Kent House.

 Kent Street Baths were the first baths opened by the committee.
 Construction began on 29 October 1849, with the laying of the first foundation stone.
 The baths were opened on 12 May 1851, however, the baths were not completed until 1852.
 The building was designed by D. R. Hill.
 The baths were close to the town centre and so received a good amount of water.
 However, this supply of water posed a problem to builders of the baths who found it difficult to prevent water from entering and flooding the construction site.
 The final cost of the baths was £23,000.
 The building contained "sixtynine private hot and cold water baths, two large swimming baths, three plunge baths and a public wash-house with laundry".

 Victorian Turkish baths were later built on the site of the old wash-houses and opened to the public on 27 January 1879.
-They comprised fourteen dressing cubicles, a plunge pool, two hot rooms maintained at 145°F and 195°F, a shampooing room with a marble slab and a variety of showers, and a cooling-room with eight resting rooms.
+They comprised fourteen dressing cubicles, a plunge pool, two hot rooms maintained at 145 °F and 195 °F, a shampooing room with a marble slab and a variety of showers, and a cooling-room with eight resting rooms.

 On 30 March 1914, a women's swimming baths and baths for women were opened in an adjoining building to the main building on Gooch Street.

 In 1930, the main buildings, with the exception of the women's bath on Gooch Street, were demolished and new facilities were built in a more modern style.
-The building contained a gala swimming bath, private baths, Turkish and Russian baths, offices and a repair and maintenance depot.
+The building contained a gala swimming bath, private baths, Russian and Victorian-style Turkish baths, offices and a repair and maintenance depot.
 It was opened on 29 May 1933.
 Designed by Hurley Robinson, it was of art deco architecture and remains today as Kent House.

 Because it had been impossible to include Turkish baths in the new Monument Road baths (below) the baths section of the new Kent Street baths was enlarged by way of compensation.
-This now included a large cooling-room with twenty-two dressing cubicles, three hot rooms,two Russian steam cabinets, four shampooing rooms, needle showers, and a tiled plunge pool.
+This now included a large cooling-room with twenty-two dressing cubicles, three hot rooms, two Russian steam cabinets, four shampooing rooms, needle showers, and a tiled plunge pool.

 The bath suffered heavy damage during World War II with the loss of the gala bath to a heavy night raid on 3 December 1940.
 The surrounding buildings were also damaged from the blast.
 When the war finished, the committee repaired the baths.

 In September 2009, after lying empty for years, the baths were demolished by Benacre Property, the landowner, provoking a local outcry.
 Despite being Grade B locally listed, Birmingham City Council were unable to save the building and the site has now become a surface car park.